bootstrap-vue/bootstrap-vue/src/components/form-group/README.md

 The props`label-cols` and `label-cols-{breakpoint}` allow you to specify how many columns the label should occupy in the row.
 The input(s) will fill the rest of the row.
 The value must be a number greater than `0`.
-Or you can set the prop to `true` to make the label and input(s) each occupy half of the width of the rendered row (handy if you have custom bootstrap with an odd number of columns).
+Or you can set the prop to `true` to make the label and input(s) each occupy half of the width of the rendered row (handy if you have custom Bootstrap with an odd number of columns).

 | prop            | description                       |
 | --------------- | --------------------------------- |